nikhilsrivaw/sae-landing/README.md

 **Built with ❤️ for the Society of Automotive Engineers - MMMUT Chapter**

-*Experience the intersection of automotive engineering and street racing culture in this immersive GTA V-inspired journey.*
+*Experience the intersection of automotive engineering and street racing culture in this immersive GTA V-inspired journey.*# Force Vercel redeploy